aidantze/projects.github.io/README.md

 This course was an entire workshop focusing on requirements and design in API development.

-I led a 5-member software team, where the group built an e-invoicing web service and an API deployed using AWS and swagger to be used by other groups.
+I led a 5-member software team, where the group built **_ei-ei_**, an e-invoicing web service and storage API deployed using AWS and swagger to be used by other groups.
 My role in the service was in some backend routes, and most frontend component designs, as well as managing Jira tasks.

 ### se2021-23t1-einvoicing-api-h10a-brownie-storage-api

 *Group Project*

 API which uses PostgreSQL to store relevant e-invoicing data in a storage API.
 This API was managed using GitHub, documented on Swagger and deployed using AWS Elastic Beanstalk.
 The storage API was the most popular in terms of usage by other groups in the course, compared to other storage APIs.

 ### se2021-23t1-einvoicing-frontend-h10a-brownie-storage-api